FFLAB/Bootstrhub-Lezione/README.md

-# BootstrHub-start
+# BootstrHub
- start per lezione Bootstrap
+per lezione Bootstrap

  Download zip or clone and in the directory: npm install

- to install dependecies
+ to install dependencies